 - Please supply us with a photo of yourself and your co-authors.
 We would like to receive head-and-shoulder shots of each person individually.
 These should be taken with a plain background.
 Please avoid selfies wherever possible do ask someone else to take your photo.
-Most front-facing phone cameras take good quality photos. - Please supply one or two photos, figures or illustrations to accompany your article to bring the subject matter to life for the reader. - Please also submit a photo of your workplace where relevant some interesting people, equipment, the interior or exterior, etc. - Any photographs of people must be accompanied by written consent from each individual, authorising us to use their photograph. - All photographs, illustrations, charts, etc. must be supplied as separate electronic files.
+Most front-facing phone cameras take good quality photos. - Please supply one or two photos, figures or illustrations to accompany your article to bring the subject matter to life for the reader. - Please also submit a photo of your workplace where relevant some interesting people, equipment, the interior or exterior, etc. - Any photographs of people must be accompanied by a signed consent form for each individual, authorising us to use their photograph.
+Please include a copy of this consent in your submission. - All photographs, illustrations, charts, etc. must be supplied as separate electronic files.
 They must not be embedded within your Word document, as these will not be of good enough quality to print.
 If you need further advice or help, please contact us. - All photographs must be supplied as hi-res JPEG files, minimum 300 dpi.
-If you are unsure if your files are good enough quality, please contact us and we can check for you. - All illustrations, figures and tables in your article should have clear and concise titles (e.g. Table 1: Workforce figures for 2018.).

-- All illustrations, figures and tables should be clearly referenced within the text and be numbered accordingly. - Any illustrations must be accompanied with the appropriate permissions to reproduce.
+If you are unsure if your files are good enough quality, please contact us and we can check for you. - All illustrations, figures and tables in your article should have clear and concise titles (e.g. Table 1: Workforce figures for 2018). - All illustrations, figures and tables should be clearly referenced within the text and be numbered accordingly. - Any illustrations must be accompanied with the appropriate permissions to reproduce.
 Authors are responsible for obtaining permission from the original source of any imagery prior to publication in the Bulletin.
 Please include a copy of this permission in your submission.